 This edited collection challenges the common preoccupation with knowledge acquisition and academic achievement by comparing the aims and cultural beliefs which drive education in different countries throughout the world.

-This cutting edge book focuses on holistic development and well-being of students and will be a relevant reading for educators, researchers, and students in such diverse fields as psychology, the sociology and philosophy of education, intercultural education, , education policy and politics, leadership/management, mental health, and international and comparative education.
+This cutting-edge book focuses on the holistic development and well-being of students and will be a relevant reading for educators, researchers, and students in such diverse fields as psychology, the sociology and philosophy of education, intercultural education, education policy and politics, leadership/management, mental health, and international and comparative education.

-1. Introduction 2.
-The Correlates of Happiness by Haelim Chun, Gerald W. Fry, and Khoa Vu 3.
+1. Happiness Education: Rationale, Aims, Methods, and the Evolution of the Study of Happiness by Gerald W. Fry and Haelim Chun 2.
+The Correlates of Happiness: Cross-National Data Analyses by Haelim Chun, Gerald W. Fry, and Khoa Vu 3.
 Connecting to Community in Tanzania: Aims Talk, Holistic Education, and Happiness by Kristeen Chachage 4.
-Happiness Students in Bhutan: The Land of Gross National Happiness and Paradoxes by Kezang Sherab and Matthew J. Schuelka 5.
-Notable Success In Moral Education And Student Engagement, But Are Japanese Students Happy? by Yukuo Murata 6.
-Paradoxical Korea: A Tale of two cities by Haelim Chun 7.
-The Correlates Of Student Happiness In Thailand Paradoxes and Potential by Gerald W. Fry, Meixi, Juthamas Kaewpijit, and Rosarin Apahung 8.
-Vietnam, A Land Of Paradoxes Happiness in an educational outlier by Ngoc Nguyen Thi My, Vu Dao, and Gerald W. Fry 9.
-Finland: Satisfied Students, Less Schoolwork, and High Learning Outcomes: Can It Be Real? by Arto K. Ahonen 10.
-Well-Being And Happiness Among University Students: A Case Study of Ethnic Diversity in the New Multicultural Netherlands by Ismintha Waldring, Geertje Hulzebos, Mirthe van den Hee, and Maurice Crul 11.
-Costa Rica Happy student in a land without a military by Yanira Xirinachs-Salazar, Yelitza Castillo-Guillén, Maikol Elizondo-Lara, and Juan Rafael Vargas 12.
-Mexico, An Educational Paradox Of Latin America: A Mayan Perspective by José Ernesto Rangel Delgado and José Guadalupe Mayo Rosado 13.
+Happy Students in Bhutan: The Land of Gross National Happiness and Paradoxes by Kezang Sherab and Matthew J. Schuelka 5.
+Notable Success in Moral Education and Student Engagement, but Are Japanese Students Happy? by Yokuo Murata 6.
+Paradoxical Korea: A Tale of Two Cities by Haelim Chun 7.
+The Correlates of Student Happiness in Thailand: Paradoxes and Potential by Gerald W. Fry, Meixi, Juthamas Kaewpijit, and Rosarin Apahung 8.
+Vietnam, a Land of Paradoxes: Happiness in an Educational Outlier by Ngoc Nguyen Thi My, Vu Dao, and Gerald W. Fry 9.
+Finland: Satisfied Students, Less Schoolwork, and High Learning Outcomes Can It Be Real? by Arto K. Ahonen 10.
+Well-Being and Happiness among University Students: A Case Study of Ethnic Diversity in the New Multicultural Netherlands by Ismintha Waldring, Geertje Hulzebos, Mirthe van den Hee, and Maurice Crul 11.
+Costa Rica: Happy Student in a Land without a Military by Yanira Xirinachs-Salazar, Yelitza Castillo-Guillén, Maikol Elizondo-Lara, and Juan Rafael Vargas 12.
+Mexico, an Educational Paradox of Latin America: A Mayan Perspective by José Ernesto Rangel Delgado and José Guadalupe Mayo Rosado 13.
 Sumaq Kawsay and Indigenous Educational Dignity in the Peruvian Highlands by Elizabeth Sumida Huaman 14.
-Conclusion And Synthesis: What have we learned about happiness education? by Mariano Rojas, Gerald W. Fry, and Haelim Chun
+Conclusion and Synthesis: What Have We Learned about Happiness Education? by Mariano Rojas, Gerald W. Fry, and Haelim Chun